Paritii-LLC/equity-in-ai-guide/Model Development/Model Development.md

 * Overfitting: Machine learning models trained on synthetic data may overfit to the synthetic data distribution, resulting in poor performance on real-world data.
 * Ethical Concerns: There may be ethical considerations associated with using synthetic data, particularly if it is used to generate data that could be harmful or discriminatory if applied in practice.

-For complete information, practical guides and resources on data availability please visit our website (link).
+For complete information, practical guides and resources on data availability please visit our website (https://www.paritii.com/detail/data-availability).

 # Data Equity and Representation
 This section covers the key aspects of evaluating, implementing, and maintaining machine learning (ML) systems.
 Covering the importance of defining expected outcomes and success metrics, selecting appropriate ML domains and metrics considering their evolution, and ensuring system performance while addressing potential biases.